-Our graduate program provides the most advanced technical education in computer science in the state of Hawaii.
+Our graduate programs provide advanced technical education in computer science.
 Our graduates have gone on to a variety of leadership roles in high technology including research and development positions in computing, high-tech startups, and academic faculty positions.

 - The Master of Science (M.S.) in Computer Science is designed for post-baccalaureate students who wish to update their skills and knowledge in computer science.
 Students may wish to earn the M.S. either as a terminal degree or in preparation for doctoral studies.
 The Masters program can support broadening applied skills or deepening theoretical understanding.